-I am a licensed Professional Counselor in the state of North Carolina and maintain a private psychotherapy practice.
-My specialties include spiritual development, relationship issues, addictions, issues of health, illness, death, and grief, as well as the Highly Sensitive Person.
+I am a licensed clinical mental health counselor in the state of North Carolina and maintain a private psychotherapy practice.
+My specialties include spiritual development, relationship issues, issues of health, illness, death, and grief, as well as the Highly Sensitive Person.

 BODY, MIND, and SPIRIT

 This body, mind, and spirit hologram is intrinsic to my life path.
 I was raised in Ohio in a Christian environment, and adopted the Sikh faith as an adult.
 The Sikh faith originated in India and upholds the belief in one God, and that all faiths and scriptures are to be respected.

 I have trained and worked as a hospital chaplain, supporting people of all faiths as they deal with health crises.
 I have been a guest lecturer for the Duke University Religion Department.

 I believe that our relationship with the Divine is important, whatever faith tradition you practice.

 I will close this page with a favorite song that I was first introduced to when I was 14 years old.
 Every yoga class I teach ends with this song:

 “May the long time sun shine upon you,